About Daffodil Day

-Daffodil Day raises funds for Cancer Council to continue its work in cancer research, providing patient support programs and prevention programs to all Australians.
-Daffodil Day helps grow hope for better treatments, hope for more survivors, hope for a cure.
+Daffodil Day raises funds for Cancer Council to continue its work in cancer research, providing patient support programs and prevention programs for all Australians.
+Daffodil Day helps grow hope for better treatments and more survivors.

 To Cancer Council, the daffodil represents hope for a cancer-free future.
-You too, can help in the fight against cancer by participating in Daffodil Day.
-Daffodil Day merchandise is on sale throughout August, and you can donate to Daffodil Day at any time.
+You too, can help in the fight against cancer by wearing a Cancer Council pin this Daffodil Day.
+Daffodil Day merchandise is on sale throughout July and August, and you can donate to Daffodil Day at any time.

 About Cancer Council

 Cancer Council brings together Australia’s leading state and territory cancer organisations.
 Our vision is to minimise the threat of cancer for all Australians, through successful prevention, best treatment and support.

 To realise our vision Cancer Council undertakes a broad range of activities:

 Research – We are the leading independent funders of cancer research in Australia.
 Each year we grant around $50 million to cancer research, research scholarships and fellowships.